AdobeDocs/pdfservices-api-documentation/src/pages/overview/3.0.0/limits.md

 | Create + Combine + Protect                     | Creating a 10 page PDF document from an HTML page, then combining the PDF into four other 5 page PDF documents, and finally password protecting all four PDF documents will consume nine Document Transactions. | 1 (Operation: create) x 1 (document) + 1 (Operation: combine) x 4 (documents) + 1 (Operation: export) x 4 (documents) = 9 Document Transactions |

-Licensing Metrics & Free Trial
+Licensing Metrics & Free Tier
 ------------------------------

-The PDF Services API provides a free trial program so that you can take a deep dive into its cool features at zero cost.
-Trial users that sign up directly on Adobe I/O get free credentials that enable processing of 1,000 Document Transactions for up to 6 months.
+The PDF Services API provides a free tier program so that you can take a deep dive into its cool features at zero cost.
+Free tier users that sign up directly on Adobe I/O get free credentials that enable processing of up to 1,000 Document Transactions for per month.
 A Document Transaction is based on the initial endpoint request (i.e., API call) and the digital output.
 For detailed licensing metrics, please see the tables above.